 Need help?

 Is your head spinning?
-We appreciate this is a lot of complex information.
-If you have any questions about the Essential Freshwater Regulations for Stock Exclusion, or any questions about the identification of a wetland on your land, please make direct contact with our Catchment Advisor’s via [email protected]
+We know this is a lot of complex information to take in.
+If you have any questions about the Essential Freshwater Regulations for Stock Exclusion or need help identifying a wetland on your property, our Catchment Advisors are here to help.